 Services

-DIY Agreement Separation Toolkit
+Introducing the DIY Separation Toolkit

-Is a DIY agreement right for you?
+Is the DIY Separation Toolkit right for you?

 This toolkit is best for couples who:

-• are married or in a de-facto relationship
+• Are married or in a de-facto relationship

-Option 2: File consent orders yourself with The Family Court
+2. File consent orders yourself with The Family Court

-Option 4: Engage independent lawyers
+4. Engage independent lawyers – Recommended

 You can be confident that they understand the work you’ve put in and will provide their independent opinion on fairness without the risk of untangling your agreement.